MMRV (measles, mumps, rubella, and varicella) vaccine - what you need to know

-If these problems happen, it is usually within 5-12 days after the first dose.
+If these problems happen, it is usually within 5 to 12 days after the first dose.
 They happen less often after the second dose.

-- Seizure caused by fever (about 1 child in 1,250 who get MMRV), usually 5-12 days after the first dose.
+- Seizure caused by fever (about 1 child in 1,250 who get MMRV), usually 5 to 12 days after the first dose.
 They happen less often when MMR and varicella vaccines are given at the same visit as separate shots (about 1 child in 2,500 who get these two vaccines), and rarely after a 2nd dose of MMRV.